What forms past and present wishes and feelings?

-If a person has made an advance decision to refuse certain medical treatment whilst they had capacity and there is no reason to believe they subsequently changed their mind, the best interests process should not be followed as it is unlawful to override a person’s decision made during the time they had capacity.
+If a person has made an advance decision to refuse certain medical treatment whilst they had capacity and there is no reason to believe they subsequently changed their mind, the advance decision should be respected and upheld.
 Furthermore, Section 27 of the Mental Capacity Act 2005 provides an express list of decisions which cannot be made in a person’s best interests without applying to the court, these are as follows:

 - Consenting to marriage